Jira Integration

 "Create a task in PLATFORM: Update API rate limiting docs"

-"What's the current sprint progress?
-How many stories are done?"
+"What's the current sprint progress?"

 "Get the sprint status and post it to #standup on Slack"